xrdocs/ncs5500/_tutorials/introduction-to-ncs55xx-and-ncs5xx-lpts.md

 - Each flow policer has default static policer rate value.
 - Each flow policer value can be conifgured to 0 (to drop all packet matching classification criteria) to max of 50K PPS.
 - Similar to ASR9k platform, the LPTS policers work on a per NPU basis.
 For example, if the LPTS police value is set to 1000pps for a flow, it means that every NPU on the LC can punt with 1000pps to the CPU for that flow.
-- L2 Protocol and Exception packets are punted to the LC via CPU traps.
+- L2 Protocol and Exception packets are punted to the LC via CPU traps. (need to confirm)

 LPTS uses the following tuples to identify a packet: